 Charlotte Separation Lawyers

-Serving Residents of Waxhaw & Surrounding Areas
+Drafting Separation Agreements for Residents of Waxhaw & Surrounding Areas

 A separation agreement is a notarized, legal contract between two parties used to resolve issues when preparing for separation or divorce.
 This document also states that both parties will live apart during a certain time frame prior to filing for a divorce.
 The separation agreement will clearly state and resolve any issues, including but not limited to:

 - Division of property & assets